xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/pid.md

 controller.set_goal(10)

 while True:
-    # get the controller value and set it on both motors
+    # get the speed from the controller and apply it using tank drive
     value = controller.get_value()
     tank_drive(value, value, left_motor, right_motor)
 ```